-Finals will be run in single-sided hierarchal format.
+Finals will be run in single-sided hierarchical format.
 The top four placed drivers from each final will be promoted up to the next one and fill positions 11, 12, 13 and 14 respectively meaning a total of 14 drivers per final.
-Each final will run for 15 minutes.
-A minimum of 5 cars are required to constitute a final, if less than 5 are available the entrants should be promoted to the next final up in order to save time.
-Promoted drivers may be REQUIRED to provide replacement marshals who must be BRCA members.
+Each final will run for a minimum of 18 minutes with the A final being 30 minutes.
+A minimum of 5 trucks are required to constitute a final, if less than 5 are available the entrants should be promoted to the next final up in order to save time.
+Promoted drivers are REQUIRED to provide replacement marshals who must be BRCA members.
 These replacements must check- in at race control before the next race.
-The results of the meeting will be used to allocate Championship points to every competitor There will be no frequency clearance for finals.
+Frequency clearance for finals will be limited to those running in a specific final.
 Where a frequency clash occurs, the lower qualifier will be requested to change.
-The interval between finals will usually be 3 minutes unless otherwise announced.
-As in qualifying, the next group may not utilise the rostrum or pit area until it has been vacated by the previous finalists.